Cody Ford: 2020

 Ford entered the 2020 season as the Bills starting right guard.
 He moved over to left guard in Week 3 in place of Quinton Spain.
 He started the next four games there, before missing three of the next four games.
 Prior to Week 12, Ford suffered a torn meniscus in practice and was placed on injured reserve on November 28.

 Arizona Cardinals

 On August 22, 2022, the Bills traded Ford to the Arizona Cardinals for a 2023 fifth-round pick.
 On September 10, 2022, he was placed on injured reserve after injuring his ankle at practice.
 He was activated on October 20.

 Cincinnati Bengals

 On March 16, 2023, Ford signed a one-year contract with the Cincinnati Bengals.
 He made the initial 53-man roster as the backup left guard to Cordell Volson.
 He made his first start with the Bengals in Week 12 against the Pittsburgh Steelers.

 On March 9, 2024, Ford signed a one-year contract extension with the Bengals.
 He was named a backup for the season, starting nine games as an injury fill-in at both tackle and guard.

 On March 10, 2025, Ford signed a two-year contract extension with the Bengals.
+In a December 28 victory over the Arizona Cardinals, Ford's birthday, he recorded his first career catch on a 21-yard reception from Joe Burrow.

+On August 24, 2026, Ford was released.